What is the St. Paul’s Men’s Shelter?

 The men’s shelter is an outreach of St. Paul’s Episcopal Church in Paterson, with the help of over 300 volunteers and 40 congregations— including St. John’s.
 The program is designed to help men become productive members of society.
 All residents of the shelter must spend their days going to programs or services that address any issues that may be hindering their moving on to more independent living.
 The program assists the men in taking control of their lives, and helps them realize there is help and hope.

 What is St. John's involvement with St. Paul’s?

 Since the inception of the CDC, St. John’s has joined many other parishes by committing to provide an evening meal one night a month.
 Parishioners sign up to provide individual parts of a menu and/or volunteer to transport and serve the meal to the men.

 When do you go?

-We meet at St. John’s around 5:30 pm on the second Friday on every month.
-The drive is about 25 minutes, and we are usually back by 7:30.
+The two servers meet at St. John’s around 5:15 p.m. the second Friday of each month.
+If you are not serving, bring your food to them at 5:15, or leave it labeled in the PH refrigerator or counter.
+The servers then drive to Paterson, which is about 25 minutes, and are usually back by 7:30.

-We take a hot meat entrée, vegeterian dish, salad, potatoes or pasta, rolls and butter and dessert for the evening meal.
-We also take milk for breakfast and sandwiches for lunch the next day.
+People sign up in advance (see below) to make a hot meat entrée, vegetarian dish, salad, potatoes or pasta, rolls and butter, or dessert—also milk for breakfast and sandwiches for lunch the next day.

 May kids come to serve?